Mazda MX-5 RF convertible (2016 - ) review

 How much equipment do I get?

-If you’re anything like previous buyers of hard-top MX-5s, because you want a shade more high-speed refinement than the soft-topped MX-5 can muster.
-The RF isn't exactly quiet, but it is better for those that will want to cruise without having their eardrums assaulted.
+If you’re anything like previous buyers of hard-top MX-5s, you'll be looking at the RF because you want a shade more high-speed refinement than the soft-topped MX-5 can muster.
+The RF is better for those that will want to cruise without having their eardrums assaulted.
 Many will prefer the looks to those of the fabric-roofed MX-5, and it’s still fabulous to drive.